 In addition to that, companies want to make sure their vehicles are well received by mass markets.
 While we all like to think that everyone loves cars, a majority of people only think of them as a hunk of metal with 4 tires to get them from A to B. Crazy, right?
 They have no idea what they’re missing out on in life (mostly busted knuckles, thrown tools and yelling profanities while trying to replace something in a tight spot).
 When it comes to sales, the automotive industry is going to make the most money by appealing to the masses than to those of us that look forward to spending weekends in our garage.

 As a result of these factors, on top of many others, new cars are rarely rolling off the production line optimized for ‘white-knuckle grip’ performance.
 So what do we do?
 We customize.

 Our saving grace is in piggy-back chips.
-If you do your research, you’ll find many different types, brands and price ranges to these chips.
-Some are manufacturer specific, others are tailored to certain markets such as trucks or imported vehicles.
-One thing is for sure, if you drive a car that came equipped with a turbocharger or supercharger, the performance gains from Chipwerke have been eye-catching.
+If you do your research, you’ll find many different types, brands and price range to these chips.
+Some are manufacturer-specific, others are tailored to certain markets such as trucks or imported vehicles.
+One thing is for sure if you drive a car that came equipped with a turbocharger or supercharger, the performance gains from Chipwerke have been eye-catching.

 Now you’re wondering “how does this little box of warranty-keeping miracles work?”
 Allow me to explain.

 While driving, your ECU is constantly communicating with the boost sensors under your car’s hood, reading incoming signals that tell it how much boost to put out (which influences the power your car makes).
 For example; let’s say when a stock car is at 3,000rpm, the boost sensor sends 3,000 millivolts (mV) to the ECU.
 The ECU calculates these 3,000mV into 10psi of boost pressure.